UtrechtUniversity/DrRods/README.md

     db_port=5432
     db_name=ICAT
 ```
-The toolset will use this information whenever it seeks to connect to the PostgreSQL database..
+The toolset will use this information whenever it seeks to connect to the PostgreSQL database.